KxSystems/docs/docs/learn/install/macos.md

 For any version of q, 64-bit and 32-bit interpreter binaries share the same `q.k` file, located in `QHOME` for that version.

-All versions share the same `k4.lic` licence-key file.
+All versions share the same `k4.lic` license-key file.

 Arrange your files as in this example: